AI-native manufacturing intelligence, built for the kinetic age.

 - "Can we deliver by Friday?" → Check schedule, call vendors, verify capacity

-Manufacturing intelligence closes this gap.
+AI-native manufacturing intelligence closes this gap.
 Systems that synthesize context, not just store data.
 That answer questions, not just display records.
 That think with you, not against you.

-The gap between plan and reality
+The gap between plan and reality.

 Every job is a moving target.
 Traditional systems assume everything goes to plan.

 Material delayed.
 Machine down.
 Rush order from your biggest customer.
 Your plant runs on exceptions.
-You need intelligence that adapts in real-time, not software that reports what broke.
+You need intelligence that adapts in real-time, not software that only reports what broke.

 Your ERP knows tomorrow.
 Machines know yesterday.
 Nobody knows now.